opsschool/curriculum/boot_process_101.rst

 =====

 .. todo: Check this section.
 I think i've got it down, but I'm not super
-         familliar with this part.
+         familiar with this part.

 After all the system initialization scripts have run, we're ready to present the user with a prompt to login.
 The method of doing this is to provide a login prompt on a "TTY" which is short for teletype.
-This is a holdover from the days that a user running a Unix-based operating system sat at a serially-connected teletype mcahine.
-A TTY can be a physical serial console, or a virutal one, such as the various terminals you'd be presented with if you used ALT+F# on the console of a Linux machine.
+This is a holdover from the days that a user running a Unix-based operating system sat at a serially-connected teletype machine.
+A TTY can be a physical serial console, or a virtual one, such as the various terminals you'd be presented with if you used ALT+F# on the console of a Linux machine.

-Getty is often used to continiously spawn /bin/login, which reads the username and password of the user and, if correct, spawn the user's preferred shell.
+Getty is often used to continuously spawn /bin/login, which reads the username and password of the user and, if correct, spawn the user's preferred shell.
 At this point, the boot and login process has completed.